Kunah/karma/README.md

 ```bash
 $ php karma start
 ```
-Your app is running on port 8000 by default, you can change it by adding the port at the end of the start command:
+Your app is running on port 8000, you can change it by adding the port at the end of the start command:
 ```bash
 $ php karma start <port>
 ```